yoanisgil/django_layers/README.md

 =============

 This package provides support for "layers" of templates and static resources that can be selecting depending on the request context.
+This package is a fork from: https://github.com/iivvoo/django_layers, with the posibility of having *dynamic layers*.
+The term *dynamic layers* refers to the ability of having layers which are added/removed on an unpredictable manner.

 WARNING: The API documented below may change significantly before version 1.0